 Nominating Committee consists of the immediate Past President as Chair and six persons elected by the membership of the Association and is responsible for conducting the election of officers, members at large of the Steering Committee and members of the next Nominating Committee of the Association in accordance with the election procedures set forth in this constitution.

 Professional Development Services (Workshops) Committee is chaired by the President-Elect (or his/her designee).
-Given the Covid-19 pandemic, the committee is responsible for investigating and implementing professional development opportunities for the membership through virtual workshops with a focus on addressing the current challenges facing issues in institutional research.
-However, at the appropriate time, in-person workshops may be held in conjunction with the conference or as a drive-in event.
+The committee is responsible for investigating and implementing professional development opportunities for the membership through virtual workshops and in-person workshops that address the current challenges facing issues in institutional research.
+In-person workshops may be held in conjunction with the conference or as a drive-in event.

 Site Selection Committee is responsible for recommending future conference sites to the Steering Committee.
 The chair of the Site Selection Committee is the President-Elect or his/her designee.
 The committee consists of the chair, the treasurer and additional members from the membership with conference committee experience.
 This consists of assessing sites for feasibility and affordability (using existing checklists), reviewing projected budgets, visiting sites (when necessary), and reviewing hotel contracts under the direction and leadership of the President-elect, Treasurer, and Managing Director/Event Coordinator.